-A leprechaun to mark your page - how's that for a little bit of Irish fun.
+A leprechaun bookmark to note your page - how's that for a little bit of Irish fun.
 Today, I have a super simple paper cut-out craft to share, to help little one's celebrate their Irish heritage and to get ready for Saint Patrick's Day.

 February is always a busy time in this neck of the internet woods, with Saint Patrick's Day just around the corner.